USD/IQD exchange rates climb in Baghdad and Erbil - Shafaq News

 Shafaq News- Baghdad/ Erbil

-The US dollar opened Thursday’s trading higher in Iraq, hovering around 155,000 dinars per 100 dollars.
+The US dollar closed Sunday’s trading higher in Iraq, hovering near 155,000 dinars per 100 dollars.

-According to Shafaq News market survey, the dollar traded in Baghdad's Al-Kifah and Al-Harithiya exchanges at 154,700 dinars per 100 dollars, up from the previous session’s 154,500 dinars.
+According to Shafaq News market survey, the dollar traded in Baghdad's Al-Kifah and Al-Harithiya exchanges at 154,700 dinars per 100 dollars, up from the morning session’s 154,500 dinars.